proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 .. note::

     Independent DPDK instances running side-by-side on a single machine cannot share any network ports.
-    Any network ports being used by one process should be blacklisted in every other process.
+    Any network ports being used by one process should be blocked by every other process.

 Running Multiple Independent Groups of DPDK Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~